emmanuel-tuyishime/Proactive-Threat-Monitoring-and-Detection-Using-a-SIEM-Based-Approach/README.md

 # Related Publication

-Paper Title: Enhancing Cloud Security---Proactive Threat Monitoring and Detection Using a SIEM‑Based Approach , Available at : <a href="https://www.mdpi.com/2076-3417/13/22/12359">DOI</a>
+Paper Title: Enhancing Cloud Security-Proactive Threat Monitoring and Detection Using a SIEM‑Based Approach , Available at : <a href="https://www.mdpi.com/2076-3417/13/22/12359">DOI</a>

 # Project Overview